-How to grow a wild flower garden has relevance for fruit trees.
-A wild meadow can provide food, in the form of pollen and nectar, for many insects that can help ensure good pollination of fruit trees.
+How to grow a wildflower garden has relevance for fruit trees.
+A wildflower meadow can provide food, in the form of pollen and nectar, for many insects that can help ensure good pollination of fruit trees.
 If space is limited, a wild flower bed will help in any case, as well as constituting an interesting addition to a garden.
 Watch a video about a wild flower meadow

 Without the help of pollinating insects, regular crop production is a frequently-occurring problem.
 The problem is that most fruit crops flower early in the growing season, when it still can be very cold and wet.
 These are not the climatic conditions favourable or liked by many pollinating insects.

 Cherries, plums, greengages and pears, to name just a few, all flower from the middle of April onwards.
 But when conditions are warm early on in the season, in February/March, these fruit trees begin to flower by the end of March/early April.
 Where are the pollinating insects such as bumble bees, hover flies and such like at that time of year?